Verify an SSL/TLS certificate in Amazon Lightsail

 After you create your Lightsail load balancer and create a certificate, you need to verify that you control all the domains and subdomains where you want to have encrypted (HTTPS) traffic.

-For more information about Lightsail load balancers, see Lightsail load balancers.
+For more information about Lightsail load balancers, see Amazon Lightsail load balancers.

 Step 1: Create a Lightsail DNS zone for your domain